organisciak/dissertation/document/5_design_objective.md

 This chapter looks at collection-time task design manipulations or interventions for collecting objective data through paid crowdsourcing.
 Multiple interfaces for encouraging less deviation between contributors are evaluated against identical controlled tasks.
-Two of of these design manipulations are intended to slow down workers and make them aware of how their perception of the task deviates from the standard.
+Two of these design manipulations are intended to slow down workers and make them aware of how their perception of the task deviates from the standard.
 A third design encourages quicker responses.[^whyint] These are compared to a realistic baseline interface which follows Mechanical Turk conventions and best practices.
 These design manipulations are measured against two control tasks: image tagging and image-based information retrieval relevance judgments.

 Afterward, an applied experiment is presented, where both a priori and posterior collection quality optimization methods are applied to a music information retrieval evaluation.
 The design changes that are made improve the quality of results drastically, with negligible cost differences.

 [^whyint]: Why are these design manipulations chosen?
 Later in this chapter, various possibilities for design manipulation are considered, and compared to the existing literature.
-As will be seen, prior work has lent insight on the effect of 'parameter manipulations' such as payment variation [@mason_financial_2010; @harris_youre_2011], wording changes [@grady_crowdsourcing_2010], while more drastic design manipulations are only beginning to be studied in the context of crowds [@mitra_comparing_2015].

 ## Prior work on microtask design

-Grady and Lease also explored the effect of changing human factors on information retrieval relevance judging through Mechanical Turk [-@grady_crowdsourcing_2010].
+Grady and Lease previously explored the effect of changing human factors on information retrieval relevance judging through Mechanical Turk [-@grady_crowdsourcing_2010].
 They considered four factors: terminology, base pay, offered bonus, and query wording.
 Their findings were inconclusive; however their study provides guidance on the issues related to this form of study.

 The effect of wording and terminology, one of Grady and Lease's focal points, has often been alluded to as a factor in crowdsourcing, including in Library and Information Science work.
 In writing about The Commons, a successful museum crowdsourcing project with Flickr, the Library of Congress reported that the "text announcing the Commons ('This is for the good of humanity, dude!!') struck just the right chord" [@springer_for_2008].

-Grady and Lease's work in in a space of parameterization studies, that look at how changes to the parameters of typical tasks -- title, description, payment -- affect the outcome.
+Grady and Lease's work is in the space of parameterization studies, that look at how changes to the parameters of typical tasks -- title, description, payment -- affect the outcome.
 Another notable parameterization study, by @mason_financial_2010, contributed insights on the relationship between payment and worker satisfaction.
 In one experiment, they found that increased payment does not improve the quality of results, only the duration of engagement.
 This was attributed to an anchoring effect where, in paying workers more, a worker's perception of the task's value increased with the payment.